 "To some extent, yes.
 Consider increasing temperatures: in general, the labour force tends to become less productive in a warmer environment.
 Higher temperatures also increase the likelihood of extreme weather events, which disrupt production and infrastructure, lowering productivity.
 Then there’s the cost of mitigating actions – necessary actions to limit further temperature increases.
 Lowering carbon emissions will, to some degree, entail at least a temporary drop in productivity.
 In any given economy, lower productivity means less wealth being generated, which is sooner or later reflected in lower investment returns."

 You say “to some extent”: are all regions equally affected?

 "Our analysis suggests climate change will affect different countries and regions differently.
-For example, temperature increases will have a greater impact on productivity in countries with relatively high current mean temperatures (above 15°C), at the same time we know that the temperature is increasing faster in the Nordic region compared to the global average.
+For example, temperature increases will have a greater impact on productivity in countries with relatively high current mean temperatures (above 15°C); at the same time we know that temperatures are increasing faster in the Nordic region compared with the global average.
 We also foresee economies with high carbon-intensive production and/or significant fossil fuel reserves being more affected: the cost of transitioning to a low-carbon economy will be higher for these countries, and any fossil fuel reserves will fall in value as new, cleaner technologies are phased in.